waseemshariff126/waseemshariff126.github.io/content/authors/admin/_index.md

 name_pronunciation: ''

 # Full name (for SEO)
-first_name: Daniel
+first_name: Waseem
-last_name: Gehrig
+last_name: Shariff

 # Status emoji
 status:
-  icon: ☕️
+  icon: 👨‍💻

 # Is this the primary user of the site?
 superuser: true